pedohorse/Houdini-NvFlex/README.md

 Please, see [here](https://superuser.com/questions/949560/how-do-i-set-system-environment-variables-in-windows-10) for instructions how to access environment variables. just add your folder to the end of the **PATH** variable.
 So with example folder above it will looks like **\<CONTENT OF YOUR PATH VARIABLE\>;C:\mystuff\bin\nvflex\\**

+## installation (Linux):
+* copy so appropriate for your houdini version from **x64/linux64/dso** folder to your **\<home\>/houdini16.X/dso/** folder (create **dso** subfolder if necessary).
+These so were compiled with gcc 6.3.0, glibc 2.24-11.

+* if you want to compile it yourself:
+  * edit **linux_build_16X.sh** so the helper variables point to the locations of the libraries it requires
+  * launch **linux_build_16X.sh** and if you have all dependencies - build will succeed, and your new so will be put into **x64/linux64/dso** folder
+  * note: depending on your linux distribution you might require different packages.
+You might also require full Cuda Toolkit **8.0.44** to be able to build, in this case you will have to add paths to your Cuda toolkit to the Makefile.
+Although some distributions, like debian, have core libs from that toolkit available in reps, so for example for debian - package nvidia-cuda-dev will be enough and you don't have to download full Cuda Toolkit and set any paths manually.

 That should do it.